rphardy/rphardy.github.io/_posts/2025-11-04-complex-feature-selection-in-HAR.md

 - Error 3: Lower the dumbbell only halfway (Class D/3)
 - Error 4: Throw the hips to the front (Class E/4)

-Our model trained on the data, using 6 features found by CFS calculated from this same data gave an accuracy score of: 99.9 %.
-An *almost* unbeatable result!
+Our model trained on the data, using 6 features found by Correlation-based Feature Selection (CFS), calculated from this same data, gave an accuracy score of: 99.9 %.
+An *almost* perfect prediction result!

-A model using 17 features found by CFS calculated from the full research data found this subset too simple for it, at an accuracy score of 100%.
+(A model using 17 features found by CFS calculated from the full research data found this subset too simple for it, at an accuracy score of 100%.)

-The only errors we made training on this set alone compared to the study's more powered model based on a fuller dataset are shown in the off-diagonal cells in the confusion matrix below: a difference of just 4 mis-classifications, but made using 11 fewer features in our model!
+The only errors we made training on this set alone compared to the study's more powered model based on a fuller dataset are shown in the off-diagonal cells in the confusion matrix below: a difference of just 4 mis-classifications, but made using 11 fewer features in the Decision Trees in our Random Forest model!

 <img width="445" height="473" alt="image" src="https://github.com/user-attachments/assets/b1524ed0-95ef-4bbe-a159-026ded60eea0" />

 A feature selection strategy using industry standard LinearSVC + RFECV selection proved too time-consuming to run, and could not have improved on the modelling results found using the CFS selection strategy as shown.

-On a hold out set, our chosen model gave a score of 20/20 correctly classified lifts, based on single sensor snapshots of bicep curl readings
+Feature and Permutation Importance suggests that the most informative measures in classifying bicep curl movement class come from the belt and forearm: The roll range and acceleration range of the belt, and the maximum roll and minimum pitch of the forearm.
+This is intuitive, as these measures derived from acceleromtery describe differences in the 'start' and 'end' points of the forearm relative to the body in 3D space within a given time window.

 <br>
 <br>